 Pros of a Direct Listing

 • Less expensive than an IPO for the company.
 Unlike IPOs, direct listings do not require underwriters, since no new shares are being created.
 Typically, an underwriter charges a percentage fee per share between 3% and 7%.
-This can add up to be in the hundreds of millions of dollars.
-In addition, underwriters often purchase shares below their decided upon market value, so companies don’t receive as much investment as they may have had they sold those shares to retail investors.
+This can add up to be in hundreds of millions of dollars.
+In addition, underwriters often purchase shares below their decided-upon market value, so companies don’t receive as much investment as they may have had they sold those shares to retail investors.

 IPOs are also subject to lock-up regulations that a company may want to avoid.
 If a company goes through an IPO, existing shareholders are generally not allowed to sell their shares to the public during the sale and for a period of time following the sale.
 These lock-up periods are required in order to prevent stock prices from decreasing due to an oversupply.
 The direct listing model is essentially the opposite, in which existing shareholders sell their stock to the public and no new shares are sold.